 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are paper size and type settings in a printer?
+What is a paper size and media type setting in a printer?

 Open an interactive chat with Bash